javiermontanana/ricci-left-hand/chords.md

 TOC for chords chapter:
 - The drone scale
-- the chordal concept: LEft haand extension
+- The chordal concept: Left haand extension
 - Double stops